 The following narrated video provides a visual and auditory representation of some of the information included on this page.
 For a detailed description of what is portrayed in the video, open the video on YouTube, navigate to More actions, and select Open transcript.

-Video: Create discussion board forums explains how to create forums in the Original Course View.
+Video: Create discussion board forums explains how to create forums.

 - Within a forum, you can create threads, grade forum contributions, collect threads, and search content.